Termination of Tenancies for Tenant Default

 This project is complete.
 We are awaiting the Government's response to our recommendations

-In this project we set out to reform the means by which a landlord can terminate a fixed term commercial or residential tenancy where the tenant has not complied with their obligations.
+The project set out to reform the means by which a landlord can terminate a tenancy where the tenant has not complied with their obligations.

 Project details